 See, all players need manufacturers to turn the building project into a reality.
-They need your products, innovation and data to make their lives easier and projects better.
+They need your products, innovation, and data to make their lives easier and projects better.
 But you also need them.
-It's in the collaboration between all players where the real magic happens.
+It's in the collaboration between all players that the real magic happens.

-But here's the crux: the terms and conditions of reach, engagement and specification are not the same as they were ten, five or even two years ago.
-Digitisation is commonplace and our (rather laggard) industry is finally catching up and adopting digital innovations to improve the overall building process.
-One of them is BIM (building information modelling), and the digital building process is booming: contractors, architects and engineers need it.
+But here's the crux: the terms and conditions of reach, engagement, and specification are not the same as they were ten, five, or even two years ago.
+Digitization is commonplace, and our (rather laggard) industry is finally catching up and adopting digital innovations to improve the overall building process.
+One of them is BIM (building information modeling), and the digital building process is booming: contractors, architects, and engineers need it.
 Some governments even crave it.

-But in this new BIM world: you need to target professionals in the building process as early as possible and then throughout the entire project.
-With BIM, you’ll be able to provide valuable interactive 3D visual content and product data, enabling you to not just be a supplier to AECOs (Architects, Engineers, Contractors and Owners/ operators) but to also market to and ultimately partner with them.
+But in this new BIM world: you need to target professionals in the building process as early as possible and throughout the entire project.
+With BIM, you’ll be able to provide valuable interactive 3D visual content and product data, enabling you not just to be a supplier to AECOs (Architects, Engineers, Contractors, and Owners/ operators) but also to market to and ultimately partner with them.

 The architect's role in a building project